Picasso’s Art Meets Classical Music at This New Symphony Experience

 The inspiration for his latest outing arrived from another project that has taken an iconic artist beyond the white walls of a museum: Immersive Van Gogh.
 Upon visiting it, Paul found the event offered audiences an immersive experience of light and sound, something he believed was replicable in a concert hall.

-After negotiating the rights to the artwork with Succession Picasso, which manages the artist’s image rights, Paul worked with director Kevin Zakresky to trace the contours of Picasso’s life chronologically through music.
+After negotiating the rights to the artwork with Succession Picasso, which manages the artist’s image rights, Paul worked with music director Kevin Zakresky to trace the contours of Picasso’s life chronologically through music.
 “There’s an emotional mirroring or matching of the music to the art’s mood,” Paul told me via email.
 “The aim was to create a cohesive and insightful journey through Picasso’s world.”

 a black ink drawing by Picasso with lines that evoke music